 Projects like these make the obvious even more visible: design that considers all users is an enrichment – for everyone.

-Listen here to the introductory text of the tactile station and the exhibition room
+Listen here to the introductory text of the tactile display and the exhibition room

 Client: Stadtgeschichtliches Museum Leipzig, Altes Rathaus